eebrown/data2019nCoV/README.md

 `CAN_govcsv`: The government of Canada releases provincial cumulative totals including cases, deaths, and number tested, released as a `covid19.csv` file.
 This object contains data from that file transformed into a wide data frame.
 It is updated as of 2020-04-08.

-`CAN_cumulative` (not updated): The source of this data is the official Canadian Government's [website](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection.html).
-Data is included from page updates that were captured by the Internet Archive where possible.
-It has been updated up to 2020-03-27.
+~~`CAN_cumulative`~~ (not updated): Prior to the government's release of data in `.csv`, this data was scraped from the Canadian Government's [website](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection.html), up to 2020-03-27.
 After this time, the government started releasing a daily .csv containing the full data (see `CAN_govcsv` above).

 ## Demo